samuelsandoval1/api.samuelsandoval.me/README.md

 # api.samuelsandoval.me

 > The official API of Samuel Sandoval.
+This is an API that provides descriptions about Samuel Sandoval, that is used on his personal website.
+This was developed using Python 3, Flask framework, and deployed on Heroku.

 ## API Endpoints ➡️
 Take a look at all of the available [endpoints](docs/API.md)!